-Michael is a packaging and bulk flour production manager at Ardent Mills and is currently volunteering with PFS on a porridge packaging project for a client in Ethiopia.
+Michael is a packaging and bulk flour production manager at Ardent Mills and has volunteered on several projects with PFS over the years.

 MJ: I have been in the flour milling business my whole career, about 33 years!

 PFS: Why did you initially join PFS?

 MJ: I started my involvement with PFS after getting a challenge from senior leaders and my mentor, Randall Garvert.
 One of the values of Ardent Mills is serving, and by helping across our company, in the community, and with PFS, I get to live out Ardent Mills’ values.